philiptaron/systemd/systemd-258/posts/29-sandboxing-quotas.md

 > **@alina** i do this with mount namespaces in the systemd nixos wrapper i wrote

 > **@balki** I enable CPU/IO/IP accounting.
 But there does not seem to be a way to read this information programmatically for integration with other tools.
-Only way seem to be to use `systemctl status | awk ...` which is not very robust.
+The only way seems to be to use `systemctl status | awk ...`, which is not very robust.

 ---